-INIT.SPI (--)
+INIT.SPI

-Configures and enables the serial peripheral interface (SPI) so that it can transfer data to and from the on-board battery-backed real-time clock.
+Configures and enables the serial peripheral interface (SPI) so that it can transfer data from the 12 bit A/D (A/D12) and to the 8 bit digital to analog converter (DAC).
 The SPI uses bits 2-5 of PORTD.
-Initializes the 68HC11 as the SPI "master" with 2 MHz data transfer, with valid data present/sampled on the falling trailing edge of the SPI clock.
+Initializes the 68HC11 as the SPI "master" with 2 MHz data transfer, with valid data present/sampled on the rising leading edge of the SPI clock.
 Initializes the contents of PORTD.DIRECTION to be compatible with being the master of the SPI (that is, PD2/MISO = input, PD3/MOSI = output, PD4/SCK = output, PD5/SS = output).
 Also initializes the resource variable SPI.RESOURCE to 0\0.
 See SPI.OFF.

 Pronunciation: "init-S-P-I"